Efficient Estimation of Structural Models via Sieves: Introduction

-In this paper, we estimate structural models by approximating the solution to avoid solving the model and regularizing using the equilibrium conditions that are built into the model itself.
+In this paper, we estimate structural models by approximating the solution to avoid solving the model and regularizing with the equilibrium conditions that are built into the model itself.
 By combining the data fitting and model fitting criteria, we formulate our penalized log-likelihood criterion,

-where $\ell$ and $\rho$ measure the data fitting and model fitting, respectively.
-Moreover, $\beta \in \Re^K$ and $\omega \in \Re_+$ govern the approximation and the weighting, respectively.
-Instead of imposing stronger smoothness assumptions than typically implied by theory, our penalization approach relies solely on the model to regularize the sieve approximation.
-The smoothing parameter $\omega$ explicitly captures the weighting of the data likelihood and the equilibrium condition, and the approximation parameter $K$ balances computational cost and solution accuracy.
-Allowing these tuning parameters to diverge at appropriate rates, the proposed parameter estimator is consistent, asymptotically normal, and asymptotically efficient.
+where $\ell$ and $\rho$ measure the data fitting and model fitting, respectively.\footnote{While our idea extends to other types of estimators, we focus on likelihood-based ones here.} Moreover, $\beta \in \Re^K$ and $\omega \in \Re_+$ govern the approximation and the weighting, respectively.
+Instead of imposing stronger smoothness assumptions than typically implied by theory, our approach relies solely on the model to regularize the sieve approximation.
+The smoothing parameter $\omega$ explicitly captures the weighting of the data likelihood and the equilibrium condition, and the dimension of the approximation parameter $\beta$, denoted by $K$, balances computational cost and solution accuracy.

+Allowing these tuning parameters to diverge at appropriate rates, the proposed parameter estimator of $\theta$ is consistent, asymptotically normal, and asymptotically efficient.
+Intuitively, by gradually updating the smoothing parameter, we shift the weight from the data to the equilibrium condition.
+At the minimum, a preliminary nonparametric estimate of $p$ (by letting $\omega =0$) constitutes a good starting value but is subject to issues with nonparametric estimates.
+When the smoothing parameter increases, more weight is given to the equilibrium condition.
+By forcing model restrictions more strongly, the estimator converges to the MLE.

-We prescribe several algorithms to implement PSE.
+We prescribe several algorithms to implement \SEES.
 The first is a \textit{joint} algorithm that finds the combination of sieve approximations and model parameters that best explains the data and satisfies the equilibrium conditions.
 That is, we maximize the penalized log-likelihood function with respect to $(\beta,\theta)$.
 The second is a \textit{nested} algorithm that consists of two main parts.
 First, for each model parameter $\theta$, we find the sieve approximation of $p$ that best explains the data and satisfies the equilibrium conditions.
 Second, based on the approximated solution, we find the model parameter that best fits the data.
 While the joint algorithm is attractive because it results in a single-level optimization problem, the nested algorithm is quite intuitive, resembling MLE.
-Moreover, both algorithms produce standard errors in the same way as standard MLE using the Fisher information matrix, which is of considerable convenience in empirical work.